algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 1. Greater communication from the Project manager to the team members:

 - The project Manager engages in participating more in discussions to communicate more effectively with every team member. \
 To do so, the project manager will ask for daily feedback to have a better insight into the current progress made on the project.
-Greatly helping in terms of project planning, communication among the team.
-Reduce various threats such as broken communication and team disengagement..
+Greatly helping in terms of project planning, and communication among the team.
+Reduce various threats such as broken communication and team disengagement.

 2. Greater communication between our team and the client: